Last updated Feb 21, 2018

 - Chinese Language Editors: Dr. Song Gao (Editor) of Tongji University; and Mr. Weidong Li (co-Editor) of Shanghai Urban Construction Design & Research Institute, China

-- Persian Language Editor, Dr. Farzad Pour Rahimian, (Editor) and Ms. Maryam Asgari (PhD Candidate, co-Editor) from the University of Strathclyde, United Kingdom; Mr. Saeed Banihashemi (co-Editor), PhD Candidate at the University of Technology Sydney, Australia; and Ms. Samira Garshasbi (co-Editor) of Tehran Azad University, Iran
+- Persian Language Editor, Dr. Farzad Pour Rahimian, (Editor) and Mr. Saleh Seyedzadeh (PhD Candidate, co-Editor) from the University of Strathclyde, United Kingdom.

 - Greek Language Editor: Dr. Georgios Kapogiannis (Editor) and Ms. Aikaterini Prevelianaki (co-Editor) of Anglia Ruskin University, United Kingdom, and Ms. Maria Tsekoura (co-Editor) of CERN, Switzerland.